donovandicks/datafy/README.md

   - Better shuffle randomization
 - [ ] Enhanced recommendation service
 - [ ] Parameterized Playlist/Queue generation
-- [ ] Unified and effective logging
+- [ ] Investigate Django & Django-restful for a possible conversion from Flask

 ### CLI

 - [X] Get and display top artists and songs from the backend
+- [ ] Support genres resource
 - [ ] Access enriched data from the backend
 - [ ] Access spotify player through the backend